How Much Can I Borrow For My First Home?

 Banks differ significantly in how they assess applications.
 One bank may decline your loan due to a credit card or expense level, while another may approve it thanks to more flexible policies.

-Our service is free for most clients, and you’ll get expert support from someone who understands the New Zealand property market and the first home buying process inside and out.
+That's where working with a mortgage adviser can be invaluable.
+At The First Home Buyers Club, our advisers help you understand and guide you through the first home buying process.
+They compare lending criteria across banks, help you understand your borrowing limits, suggest ways to increase affordability, and structure your application for better success.
+Our service is free for most clients, and you'll get expert support from someone who understands the New Zealand property market and the first home buying process inside and out.